-SCALE (LINEAR): A scale is composed to the precision glass scale (1" to 120" in length, longer lengths are available in multi-sections) and a reader head.
+Linear Scale: A scale is composed to the precision glass scale (1"-120" in length, longer lengths are available in multi-sections, re: LMF9310) and a reader head.
 The reader head contains the electronics to sense the movement of the glass scale and converts this motion into a digital signal that is detected by the readout and displayed as the distance moved.

-SCALE (ROTARY): Functionally the same as a scale except that it uses an optical disk rather than a scale and it usually mounts directly to the lead screw instead of the table.
+Rotary Scale: Functionally the same as a scale except that it uses an optical disk rather than a scale and it usually mounts directly to the lead screw instead of the table.
 (Also, measured in radius/diameter and degrees.)
 Note: This mounting configuration will not compensate for lead screw backlash or machine wear.